Nextiva / Blog / Customer Experience

 Measuring the Net Promoter Score (NPS)

 Answers are usually on a scale from 1–10.
-To NPS, you divide the results into three categories:
+To find the NPS, you divide the results into three categories:

 • Detractors (Scores 0–6)